MartynStaalsen/rumminator/WHAT.md

 Good rummy tactics comes down to two questions: what to collect, and what to discard.
 A naive strategy would be to always discard one's highest point-valued cards.
 A slightly more intelligent strategy involves looking for viable bids candidates in one's held cards, and selecting discards which maximize one's probability to lay down a complete bid on a subsequent turn.

-This decision-making will extend to nunu oppertunities, where a player will choose to draw out of turn if a discard is a helpful addition to a held bid candidate.
+This decision-making will extend to nunu opportunities, where a player will choose to draw out of turn if a discard is a helpful addition to a held bid candidate.

-Additionally, players may observe the actions or laid bids of other players to guide their deciisionmaking.
+Additionally, players may observe the actions or laid bids of other players to guide their decision-making.
 Noticing that an opponent is nunuing Kings on a hand with Groups in the contract might prompt a player to choose to discard a lower  card instead of their King, suspecting they may be able to play it later on their opponent's bid.

 Finally, note that Nunuing for its own sake is a tactic some players will employ to increase their hand's card population.
 A sparse hand with few bid candidates may become more likely to be playable by the increased draw rate the penalty card provides, at the cost of more "trash" cards.
 This tactic is especially important when it can make the difference between being able to lay down a bid before an opponent plays out.